James Maxwell

 For the ante-post specialist

-Winner: use both.
-William Hill runs NRNB on all 28 Cheltenham Festival races — a genuine safety net Star Sports does not match (4 of 28).
-Star Sports' published £100,000 ante-post ceiling is transparency William Hill does not offer.
-Open both; use William Hill for NRNB breadth, Star Sports for early prices and known limits.
+Both have a place.
+William Hill runs NRNB on all 28 Cheltenham Festival races, providing broader safety-net coverage.
+Star Sports' published £100,000 ante-post ceiling is transparency William Hill doesn't offer.
+Use William Hill for NRNB breadth, Star Sports for early prices and committed-stake transparency.

 For the big-staker phone bettor

-Winner: Star Sports.
-Ben Keith's trader desk on 0800 052 1321 has documented public evidence for laying six-figure bets.
-William Hill's phone operation is competent but not a bespoke big-layer operation.
+Star Sports' trader desk on 0800 052 1321 has documented public evidence for laying six-figure bets in Racing Post's coverage.
+William Hill's phone operation is competent customer service rather than a bespoke big-layer trading operation — different models for different audiences.

 For the on-course punter

-Winner: Star Sports.
-Active trader pitches at all the major festivals mean you can walk up and place a bet at the course with a trader.
-William Hill's on-course presence is via sponsorship and hospitality rather than trader pitches.
+Star Sports operates active trader pitches at all the major festivals, where you can walk up and place bets directly with a trader.
+William Hill's on-course presence is via sponsorship and hospitality rather than active trader pitches — a different model.

 The portfolio answer

-For most racing punters, open William Hill first — the racing product is broader, the welcome offer is more generous, Betting TV is free, Each Way Extra is a genuine value tool, and the Grand National is an anchor property.
-Then add Star Sports for ante-post at size, phone betting and on-course use if any of those match your betting style.
-For the narrow segment of punters whose betting is primarily on-course or on the phone at large stakes, Star Sports reverses that order.
+For most racing punters, open William Hill first — the racing product is broad, Betting TV streaming is free, Each Way Extra is a useful tool, and the Grand National sponsor association anchors the jumps season.
+Then add Star Sports for ante-post at size, phone betting and on-course use when those match your style.
+Both have clear roles in a serious racing portfolio.

 See our Star Sports review for the full Star Sports audit.